SuciFitz/cache-framework/README.md

 # cache-framework

 An example that shown how to ensure high concurrency.
-Using nginx, lua, redis cluster and ehcache.
+Using redis, zookeeper, kafka, nginx + lua, and ehcache.
 Continuously updated.